rishwanthvallala/glitter/README.md

 # Your Django Project Name

 This is a Django web application that allows users to share posts, follow other users, and like posts.
+Hosted [here](https://rishwanthvallala.pythonanywhere.com/)

 ## Table of Contents